ezio416/tm-jaqt/README.md

 # Simple Ranked

-2v2.
+Queue for 2v2.

-Inspired by AFK Queue Tool.
+Inspired by AFK Queue Tool and works if your partner is using that plugin instead.

 <!-- ![Signed](https://img.shields.io/badge/Signed-Yes-00AA00) -->
 <!-- ![Signed](https://img.shields.io/badge/Signed-School_Mode-CC1199) -->